-From now on, the Burger Stores model will help you annotate new data in the Training section:
+From now on, the W-9 model will help you annotate new data in the Training section:

-With a 20-documents training set, the model algorithm starts working pretty well on most fields, but still makes a few mistakes on the complex fields, such as the address field (extra words are predicted).
+With a 20-documents training set, the model algorithm starts working pretty well on most fields, but still makes a few mistakes on the complex fields.

 Once again, the more data you’re feeding to the model, the more accurate your API will get.
 So your job will now consists in correcting your model until you reach the next 20 documents threshold, which will kick off the generation of a new, more efficient model.
 You may repeat this task as often as you want.